ChenFindling/tragic-algebra-analyzer/README.md

-It refuses everything the Tragic Algebra Analyzer refuses, and where that page withholds a verdict and still shows its measurements, this page prints no implied number at all: financials route to the Financials Checker, IFRS filers to the Non-US Checker, umbrella-partnership C-corps and missing share counts stop with the reason stated.
+It refuses everything the Tragic Algebra Analyzer refuses, and where that page withholds a verdict and still shows its measurements, this page prints no implied number at all: financials route to the Financials Checker, IFRS filers to the Non-US Checker, and missing share counts stop with the reason stated.
+Umbrella-partnership C-corps solve on the as-exchanged basis — consolidated earnings over the full Class A + Class B count — behind the same basis statement and named limits as the Tragic Algebra Analyzer, and stop only when that basis cannot be verified from filed lines.
 Its own refusals follow the same rule.
 A base at or below zero routes to the Inflection Checker, because an implied growth rate solved from a negative base is noise.
 A price at or below the zero-growth IV15 is stated as implying decline rather than solved into a